planetruby/gems/glimmer/01-glimmer.md

 Glimmer currently supports:
-- SWT (Simple Widget Toolkit) for Desktop Apps in Java
+- SWT (Standard Widget Toolkit) for Desktop Apps in Java
 - Tk (Toolkit) for Desktop Apps
 - Opal for Web Apps and Auto-Webifier of Desktop Apps
 - XML (& HTML)